Diving in and around Austria

 Sites marked with an asterisk * have never been dived before.

-Planned dives for this year: Diving mountain lakes in August, as well as a few rivers and ponds.
-Heavy testing of a new dive computer in cold environments.
+Planned dives for this year: Diving mountain lakes in June and August, as well as a few rivers and ponds.

 W******, Carinthia, Austria (altitude 2450m).
 I had the unique chance to dive a rarely dived lake in Austria.
 The owner asked to withhold name and location.
 The lake is a typical hight altitude lake.
 Bolders along the shoreline are overgrown with fluffy green algae in the shallow.
 This place is ideal for a hardcore test of a new dive computer.

 Gumpe an der Hochbrücke*, Malta Valley, Carinthia, Austria (altitude 1130m).
 There’s a dam for an electric power station far up the valley.
 A small river flows down from this artificial lake, building small and medium sized ponds and waterfalls along its way.
 Some of these ponds are several meters deep.
 In contrast to others in this area, the pond in questions may be reached with light diving gear over a narrow footpath.
 A 5mm wetsuit and a 3 litre 300 bar tank is all it takes to have half an hour of fun in this jewel.
 A temperature of 8°C, a depth of 7.5m, crystal clear water and fish that seem to have never seen a diver before are a great surrounding for spectacular pictures.

 Antholzer See, Southern Tyrol, Italy (altitude 1642m).
 The lake lies close to the Austrian border.
 Along the northern shore, lots of trees can be found at about 5 to 7m depth.
 They provide a spooky atmosphere.
 Visibility may change but is most often about 5m.